nikitaabrey/Event_planner/README.md

  <!-- AUTH DESCRIPTION -->
 ## How the authentication works:
 JSON web token (JWT) was used to authenticate the users personal information in this program.
 JWT allows transmitting of data between parties as a JSON object in a secure and compact way.
+When a user wants to login to the web API they will provide a username and password which will be sent to an authorization server (AWS Cognito).
+If the username and password is correct a JWT token will be returned which the user can then send to the resource server (API backend), which will then provide the user with the resource they are looking for.
+However, if the username and password is incorrect the client will be unauthorised to view the resource they are wanting to review.

  ### Authentication Diagram
   <img src="constants/images/Auth.jpg" alt="Auth_diagram" width="1000" height="300">